 1. Jardin des Plantes de Nantes

 So, the first thing you probably want to check out is Jardin des Plantes de Nantes.
 It is located right in front of the railway station, so really convenient to see.
-I am a great fan of parks, I’ve seen may of them, believe me, but this one very easily can compete with some Royal Botanic Gardens let’s say in Australia.
+I am a great fan of parks, I’ve seen many of them, believe me, but this one very easily can compete with some Royal Botanic Gardens let’s say in Australia.
 This is how it looks like now (they change expositions approximately once a year):

 2. Les Machines de l’ile de Nantes

 The museums of “robots” of the city of Nantes.
 Please, PLEASE go there!
+It is one of the most fun things to do in Nantes!

 Where else can you see a huge robot elephant walking around in the city and even spraying water!
 You can even ride it if you want!